 My personal favourites at this time of year are nettles, and wild garlic, and they also have the advantage of being easy to identify.
 I like to simply steam my nettle tips for a few minutes, and enjoy with a knob of butter, but they are also good in a soup or even a bake – think of them as spinach… Wild garlic makes a good pesto, but can also be used in a stir-fry or run through a sauce.

 There are many other plants you can eat around at the moment too, such as clever, navelwort, sorrel and hedge garlic but if you want to try these I strongly recommend going on a foraging walk.
 In our area you can accompany the multi talented, extremely knowledgeable and all round good egg, Dawn Ireland of the Hawthorn clinic. http://torbay-herbalist.co.uk/ She runs foraging walks through the spring and summer.

-Of course one of the other great benefits of searching for you supper is that is involved a walk in the wilds, an activity that is invariably good for the soul.
+Of course one of the other great benefits of searching for your supper is that it is involved in a walk in the wilds, an activity that is invariably good for the soul.
 The element of Wood, associated with spring is also linked to vision, planning and hope – so get out there and welcome the Spring!

 Sources and Recommended Reading

 * The Thrifty Forager: Living off your local landscape – Alys Fowler

 - Eating on the wild side: The missing link to optimum health – Jo Robinson